 On October 9, 2020, PNG submitted an application to the British Columbia Utilities Commission (BCUC) seeking approval for a Certificate of Public Convenience and Necessity (CPCN) for the Salvus to Galloway Gas Line Upgrade Project.
 The project has an estimated capital cost of approximately $80 million to be incurred over a three-year period, between 2021 and 2023.

-A BCUC decision on the application is anticipated in spring 2021, following which construction would begin in the summer of 2021 and continue in phases each summer completing in fall 2023.
+A BCUC decision on the application is anticipated in mid-2021, following which construction would begin in the summer of 2021 and continue in phases each summer completing in fall 2023.
 PNG has engaged with Indigenous communities, stakeholders and the public in advance of the BCUC application submission and will continue engagement throughout all project phases.

 PNG is committed to providing project-related employment and business opportunities for local and Indigenous businesses in the vicinity of the project and within PNG’s service territory, where possible.